matt-graham/matt-graham.github.io/slides/cthmc/slides-aabi.md

   {\color{green}{\sum\_{s=1}^S\lbr \mathbb{1}\lsb 0 \leq |u^{(s)}| \leq \theta\_1 \rsb\rbr}}
   {\color{purple}{\sum\_{s=1}^S\lbr \mathbb{1}\lsb \theta\_2 \leq |u^{(s)}| \leq 1 \rsb\rbr}} \zeta
 \]<!-- .element: class="fragment" data-fragment-index="1" -->

+Note:

+Further because in our extended formulation the base density has a known normalising constant, and we can estimate the ratio of the unknown normalising constant of the target to the base density normalising constant from the time or equivalently number of sample collected under the base and target, we can come up with a consistent estimator of the unknown normalising.

 ---